HaydenDekker/spring-security-with-vaadin/README.md

 ## How to use

+* Clone Git, open in eclipse and install via Maven or import to an existing project directly.
 * Simply add the dependency to the application POM.
 * Add the spring annotations, (@ComponentScan(), @EnableVaadin()).
 * Add an authorized IAM user to connect to DynamoDB, preferably using an ENV variable.